Unbiased estimation of gravitational-wave anisotropies from noisy data: Unbiased search method

 Our data vector $\hat{P}$ (referred to as the cross-spectral density (CSD) in relevant literature \cite{LVK_isotropic}) is formed from cross-correlations between the strain measured in the different detectors in our network,

-with $I\ne J$ labelling these detectors, and $\tau$ the length of the time segments used to measure this cross-power (typically $96\,\mathrm{s}$ in anisotropic LVK analyses).
+with $I\ne J$ labelling these detectors, and $\tau$ the length of the time segments used to measure this cross-power (typically $192\,\mathrm{s}$ in anisotropic LVK analyses, with 50\% of the data overlapping~\cite{directional_search}).
 Each cross-correlation is formed from data at a particular frequency $f$ (which can be positive or negative) and time segment $t$.
 We assume that the strain data, $\hat{s}$, are Gaussian, so that the first and second moments of $\hat{P}$ are

 where $\ev{\cdots}_N$ denotes an average over noise realisations, $N_I(f,t)$ is the noise power spectral density PSD in detector $I$, and $\tilde{\gamma}^{\ell m}_{IJ}(f,t)$ are the spherical harmonic components of the overlap reduction function (ORF) of detector baseline $IJ$.
 We have absorbed a frequency-dependent factor into the definition of these compared to the definition usually found in the literature, as this simplifies many of the expressions below,